How to Choose Competitive Intelligence Software for SaaS in 2026

 - Offers flat monthly pricing without per-seat costs

-- Provides value within first week of use
+- Provides value within the first week of use

-- Requires less than 2 hours setup time
+- Requires less than 2 hours of setup

 - Scales pricing reasonably with company growth